-Firewall Mode Security Context
+Firewall Mode ode Security Context

-Command Mode Routed Transparent Multiple
+Multiple

-Single Context System
+Command Mode Routed Transparent Single Context System

 User EXEC • • • • •

-You can also use the key sequence Ctrl Z to exit global configuration (and higher) modes.
-This key sequence does not work with privileged or user EXEC modes.
+You can also use the key sequence Ctrl Z to exit the global configuration and higher modes.
+This key sequence does not work with the privileged EXEC or user EXEC mode.

-When you enter the exit command in privileged or user EXEC modes, you log out from the security appliance.
+When you enter the exit command in privileged EXEC or user EXEC mode, you log out of the security appliance.
 Use the disable command to return to user EXEC mode from privileged EXEC mode.

-The following example shows how to use the exit command to exit global configuration mode, and then logout from the session:
+The following example shows how to use the exit command to exit the global configuration mode, and then log out of the session: